 Here are the reasons for using Kanban development method:

 - Kanban can be used in any domain, and it can be used very effectively in software development.
-Kanban helps in improving the efficiency of the team.
+Kanban project management helps in improving the efficiency of the team.

 - It is a pull-based system.
 Tasks are being pulled as soon as an individual is free.